Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 How to identify themes in writing and literature

 Look for symbolism, too.
 Authors often use symbolism to communicate themes.
-For example, one of the primary themes in J. R. R. Tolkien’s Lord of the Rings series is death and immortality.
-The One Ring can be interpreted as a symbol of this because of its circular shape.
-Consider how certain symbols might be examples of allusions or allegory, like how George Orwell used allusions to real political figures in Animal Farm, an allegory with themes of inequality, power, and control.
+Consider how certain symbols might be examples of allusions or allegories, like how George Orwell used allusions to actual political figures in Animal Farm, an allegory about inequality, power, and control.

 Close reading

-One strategy you can use to identify themes in literature is close reading.
-Close reading is the process of critically reading works, paying close attention to the author’s word choices, use of literary devices, text format, and patterns to infer the author’s thoughts about their subjects.
-If something sticks out to you, like an intriguing oxymoron or formatting that’s not quite the norm, take note of it.
+Close reading is a strategy used to identify themes in literature.
+It involves analyzing creative work by paying close attention to word choices, use of literary devices, and other patterns to infer the author’s thoughts about their subjects.
+Take note of something that sticks out to you, like an intriguing oxymoron or formatting that’s not quite the norm.
 It could be a device the author used to communicate their work’s theme.

-Mark Z. Danielewski’s House of Leaves is well-known for its unique formatting, and this formatting can be interpreted as an expression of the book’s theme of navigating trauma, which can be a winding, labyrinthine process.
+Mark Z. Danielewski’s House of Leaves is well known for its unique formatting, and this formatting can be interpreted as an expression of the book’s theme of navigating trauma, which can be a winding, mazelike process.

 In literature, recurring patterns are known as motifs.
 As you read, pay close attention to any motifs you recognize because these often communicate a work’s themes.
 In Margaret Atwood’s The Handmaid’s Tale, we see a motif of biblical references.
 These communicate the novel’s theme of the dangers of theocracy.